kubemq-io/gitbook-docs/learn/the-basics.md

 | `foo` | R6,R7 |
 | `foo.bar` | R1, R2 or R3, R4 or R5, R6, R8 |
 | `foo.bar.zoo` | R1, R2 or R3, R6, R8 |

-## Endpoints <a id="endpoints"></a>

-KubeMQ has three exported endpoints, gRPC, Rest/Websocket, and API.

-TODO - Update

-### gRPC

-KubeMQ’s main endpoint is gRPC server.

-The KubeMQ gRPC server is enabled by default and can be disabled by setting environment variable `GRPC_ENABLE=false`.

-The KubeMQ gRPC embedded server exposes port 50000 by default and can be set via environment variable `GRPC_PORT`.

-KubeMQ gRPC can be secured by providing TLS certification and key.

-Setting the gRPC TLS secured server via the following environment variables:

-* `GRPC_SECURITY_TLS_MODE=tls`
-* `GRPC_SECURITY_CERT_FILE=cert_file_location`
-* `GRPC_SECURITY_KEY_FILE=key_file_location`

-**Note:** The gRPC endpoint has additional configuration settings.
-Please refer to the Configuration section.

-TODO - Update

-### Rest/WebSocket

-The KubeMQ secondary endpoint is the Rest/Websocket server.

-The KubeMQ Rest/Websocket server is enabled by default and can be disabled by setting environment variable `REST_ENABLE=false`.

-The KubeMQ Rest/Websocket server exposes port 9090 by default and can be set via environment variable `REST_PORT`.

-The KubeMQ Rest/Websocket can be secured by providing the TLS certification and key.

-Setting the Rest/Websocket TLS secured server via the following environment variables:

-* `REST_SECURITY_TLS_MODE=tls`
-* `REST_SECURITY_CERT_FILE=cert_file_location`
-* `REST_SECURITY_KEY_FILE=key_file_location`

-**Note:** The Rest/Websocket endpoint has additional configuration settings.
-Please refer to the Configuration section.

-TODO - Update

-### API

-KubeMQ exposes the API endpoint at port 8080.
-This port can be changed by setting the environment variable `KUBEMQ_PORT`